-When the CAE evaluates a personalization rule for a given request, the Selection RulesProcessor uses the already known <contextname>.contextname>.contextname>.contextname>. name> pattern to check whether the values in the current ContextCollection match the rules or not.
-For more details on the selection rule execution please refer to Section 4.3, "Working With Selection Rule Lists" [49].
+When the CAE evaluates a personalization rule for a given request, the Selection RulesProcessor uses the already known <contextname>.<property name> pattern to check whether the values in the current ContextCollection match the rules or not.
+For more details on the selection rule execution please refer to Section 4.3, "Working With Selection Rule Lists" [48].